Burp Suite message editor

 URL-encode as you type

 This applies to the Raw view only.
-If this option is turned on then characters like & and = will be automatically replaced with their URL-encoded equivalents as you type.
+If this option is turned on then characters like & and = are automatically replaced with their URL-encoded equivalents as you type.